The Zeigarnik effect is what happens when the brain can more easily recall an activity that has been interrupted.

 For the rest of this post, I’m going to offer some actionable advice on how to practically implement it and take full advantage.

-One specific technique is to use a To Do List tool, like KosmoTime to set goals and track your time.
+One specific technique is to use a time blocking app, like KosmoTime to set goals and track your time.

 Let’s say, for example, you need to prepare for a new product launch.